chp117/Molecular_Property_Prediction/Mechanistic_Study_of_SN2/README.md

 **CH₃Cl + F⁻ → CH₃F + Cl⁻**

-This is a classic bimolecular nucleophilic substitution (SN2) reaction.
-The goal of this study is to visualize the potential energy surface (PES) and understand the changes in bonding throughout the reaction path.
+This is a classic bimolecular nucleophilic substitution (S<sub>N</sub>2) reaction.
+The goal of this study is to calculate the potential energy surface (PES) and understand the changes in molecule geometry throughout the reaction path.

 ## 🛠 Tools Used